yegor256/blog/_drafts/share.md

 date: 2014-12-17
 tags: mgmt
 description:
-  Most software development outsourcing companies don't show their source code until the product is ready, keeping their customers in the dark and increasing the risk of project failure; it's a bad practice.
+  Most software outsourcing companies don't show their source code until the product is ready, keeping their customers in the dark and increasing the risk of project failure; it's a bad practice.
 keywords: